caseywhorton/id304b-etl/README.md

 The JSON documents are around 200 MB, and there is some logically checking against the data we already have to do the change data capture.

 I wanted to create a fully automated pipeline that gets the data on a daily basis and load the parsed version into a database.
 What this repo shows is the automation from the point of the JSON document being saved into AWS S3 (object storage).
 I use a set of AWS services along with triggers to automate the pipeline from there, and have tested both the relational database logic locally and the automation logic on AWS using samples of the JSON data.
+A final piece to scrape the website for the JSON is still outstanding.

+Readers that want to duplicate the pipeline can use the saved code for the connected AWS services.
+You will need to configure the IAM roles of services and VPC settings based on your environment, and I have added a troubleshooting section to help in those situations.

 ## Architecture Overview